MohamedEldefrawy/Angular_CRUD_Demo/README.md

 ## Build

 - Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-- OR build docker image from the project using ```sudo docker build -t angular-crud-demo``` then run a container using ``sudo docker container run -d -p 4200:80 angular-crud-demo``
+- OR build docker image from the project using ```sudo docker build -t angular-crud-demo .``` then run a container using ``sudo docker container run -d -p 4200:80 angular-crud-demo``

 ### Overview